agda/agda/doc/user-manual/language/instance-arguments.lagda.rst

 However, *if* we looked for the appropriate arguments *before* checking for overlap, the goal above would have a unique solution.
-The :option:`--overlapping-instances` option controls whether instance arguments *to instances* should be filled in before checking whether the instance is applicable.
+The :option:`--backtracking-instance-search` option controls whether instance arguments *to instances* should be filled in before checking whether the instance is applicable.

 .. warning::

   Agda uses naïve backtracking to check instances' constraints, which has exponential performance in the worst case.
-Enabling :option:`--overlapping-instances` might cause significant slowdown in instance search, and even apparent infinite loops.
+Enabling :option:`--backtracking-instance-search` might cause significant slowdown in instance search, and even apparent infinite loops.

 .. _instance-resolution: